OlegChuev/node-js-skillup/README.md

 ## Testing

+1. Create .env.test from .env.example and edit required variables.

+2. Create required database in psql.

-To run tests use the following command:
+3. To run tests use the following command:

 `docker compose run --rm web npm test`